ppengtang/oicr/README.md

 We provide an implementation that supports multi-gpu training at [here](https://github.com/ppengtang/oicr/tree/pcl-multiGPU).

 **I have written a PyTorch implementation of our PCL.
 The codes are available [here](https://github.com/ppengtang/pcl.pytorch).
-This version codes obtain 49.2% mAP and 65.0% CorLoc on PASCAL VOC 2007 dataset!**
+This version codes obtain ~~49.2% mAP and 65.0% CorLoc~~ 54.1% mAP and 69.5% on PASCAL VOC 2007 dataset!**

 ### Introduction